fiftin/oblqo/README.md

 ** English **

-The program is designed to save the photos in two copies:
+The program is designed to save the photo in two copies:

 * Original photo stored in Amazon Glacier